Bad Bunny: 2020–2021: YHLQMDLG, Las que no iban a salir, and El Último Tour Del Mundo

 In February 2020, Bad Bunny was a guest performer at the Super Bowl LIV halftime show, headlined by Shakira and Jennifer Lopez.
-Bad Bunny announced the album YHLQMDLG on February 27, 2020, during an appearance on The Tonight Show Starring Jimmy Fallon and stated that it would be released on Leap Day 2020, namely February 29.
-The album's title stands for "Yo Hago Lo Que Me Da La Gana" (Spanish for "I Do What I Want") and features collaborations with Daddy Yankee, Yaviah, Jowell & Randy, Ñengo Flow, among other artists.
+Bad Bunny announced the album YHLQMDLG on February 27, 2020, during an appearance on The Tonight Show Starring Jimmy Fallon and stated that it would be released on the 2020 leap day, namely February 29.
+The album's title is an acronym for "Yo Hago Lo Que Me Da La Gana" (Spanish for "I Do What I Want") and features collaborations with Daddy Yankee, Yaviah, Jowell & Randy, Ñengo Flow, among other artists.

 YHLQMDLG debuted at number two on the US Billboard 200, becoming the highest-charting all-Spanish album ever on the chart at the time.
 The album was met with critical acclaim, with the album's musical diversity being praised.
 "Vete" was released as the lead single of the album on November 22, 2019.
 The second single, "Ignorantes", with Panamanian singer Sech came out on February 14, 2020.
 In March 2020, Bad Bunny released the music video for "Yo Perreo Sola", in which the artist performs in drag.
-"Yo Perreo Sola" landed number one on the Billboard Latin Airplay chart, earning Bad Bunny his ninth No.1 on the chart in just over two years.
+"Yo Perreo Sola" landed number one on the Billboard Latin Airplay chart, earning Bad Bunny his ninth number 1 on the chart in just over two years.

 On April 4, 2020, he released the song "En Casita" on SoundCloud, which expressed solidarity towards others in quarantine due to COVID-19 and featured vocals from his girlfriend, Gabriela Berlingeri.
 On May 10, 2020, Bad Bunny released his first compilation Las que no iban a salir, without previous announcements.
-The compilation's title translates to "The Ones that Were Not Going to Come Out" and it contains previously unreleased or unfinished songs.
+The compilation's title translates to "The Ones That Were Not Going to Come Out" and includes unreleased or unfinished material songs.
 The album features collaborations with Don Omar, Yandel, Zion & Lennox, Nicky Jam, and Jhayco.
 Discussing the album's surprise release, Bad Bunny explained, "There was no real meaning behind it.
 I just thought, 'Damn.
-What people need is entertainment'.
+What people need is entertainment'."
 Bad Bunny had been filming his supporting role in Narcos: Mexico before filming was postponed due to the pandemic.
 It premiered in November 2021.